Harry Coe (attorney)

-Harry Coe (February 13, 1933 – July 13, 2000) was a circuit judge and then State Attorney of Hillsborough County, Florida.
+Harry Lee Coe III (February 13, 1932 – July 13, 2000) was a circuit judge and then state attorney of Hillsborough County, Florida.

 Early life

 He was born in Brooklyn, New York, before moving to Florida, where he attended Lakeland High School.
 He then attended University of Florida on a baseball and basketball scholarship.
 He is considered one of the best players in school history and was one of the first pitchers to be named to the All-SEC team.

 He played minor league baseball in 1953 and from 1956 to 1958, going 26–3 with a 1.36 ERA in 264 innings for the Tampa Tarpons in 1957 and 18–12 with a 2.41 mark for the team in 1958.
 Overall, he was 57–37 in his professional career.

 He later attended law school at Stetson University.

 Career in law

 Prior to his tenure as State Attorney, he was a circuit judge, serving in that role for 22 years.
 He was nicknamed "Hangin' Harry" for handing down what were considered extreme jail sentences.
 He became State Attorney in 1992.

 His career in law was mired in controversy.
 He accumulated thousands of dollars in gambling debts and used re-election campaign funds, among money from other outside sources, to pay them off.
 His money issues sparked an investigation.